flower curtain

 In my opinion, here’s the biggest negative.

+• Creating a flower curtain is labor-intensive.
 Putting together the individual garlands needed is tedious work, although it gets faster and easier the more you do.
 But there is no “EASY” button you can push to get them done.

 That’s the reason many of you won’t try this.
 It looks like too much work.
 Trust me.
-It’s really not that much work at all.
+It’s not that much work at all.
 And you will be amazed at what you can create!

 Where You Can Find the Flowers And Floral Supplies You’ll Need